 An additional supplementary tar file contains a sample gridded data set along with an example session that reviews basic GrADS capabilities.
 This data set is not required to run GraDS.
 If you have not used GrADS before, you are strongly encouraged to obtain this file and go through the sample session.
 You can download it directly by clicking here: example.tar.gz.

 The GrADS metafile Viewer (GV) allows you to view and manipulate GrADS graphics output files using Windows 95/NT.
 There are two files to download: gv32.exe and gv32.hlp.
-(Note: GV will not work with GrADS version 2.1.)
+(Note: GV will only work with GrADS version 2.0 or earlier.)

 To view a GrADS metafile simply double click on a filename listed in the File Manager or Explorer, drag and drop the file onto GV, or use the standard Open dialog box.
 GV assumes that default extension of GRADS metafiles is GMF.
 If your file includes more than one picture you can browse through pages using the keyboard keys (PageDown and PageUp) or the toolbar buttons.

 Use the View commands and the View/Options dialog box to customize the image -- display it as black-and-white or color, change the line thickness, or clip and enlarge any part of the image.
 Use the right mouse button to access the most commonly used features.

 There are two ways to save separate pages of a GRADS metafile as Windows Metafile (WMF): 1) use the File/Save Page As command, or 2) use the Edit/Copy command to copy the current page to the Windows Clipboard and then Edit/Paste it in your favorite Windows application that handles Windows Metafiles.